How to Vape CBD OIL

 We recommend cleaning your vape at least twice a week; more often if you use it heavily.

 Potential Health Concerns When Vaping CBD Oil

 Of course, while there are a plethora of great effects of CBD oil and very few side effects, vaping may not be the best way to consume it.
 There are two reasons why:

 1. Metal nanoparticles

 As we discussed earlier, it’s possible for metal nanoparticles to come off the heating element and into your lungs as the coil oxidizes over repeated use.
-However, the amounts found is negligible.
+However, the amounts found are negligible.